Top Hotjar Alternatives & Competitors based on 274 Reviews

 Pros and Cons of each Hotjar Alternative

-Here’s a table outlining the primary pros and cons of each alternative compared to Hotjar, focusing on specific strengths and weaknesses relevant to typical use cases.
+Here’s a comprehensive comparison of each alternative to Hotjar, focusing on specific strengths and weaknesses relevant to typical use cases:

 Alternative | Pros | Cons |